saifalfalah/react-handbook/content/react-lifecycle-events/index.md

 It's a pure method, so it should not cause side effects and should return the same output when called multiple times with the same input.

-Return an object with the updated elements of the state (or null if the state does not change)
+Returns an object with the updated elements of the state (or null if the state does not change)

 ### render()

-From the render() method you returns the JSX that builds the component interface.
+From the render() method you return the JSX that builds the component interface.

 It's a pure method, so it should not cause side effects and should return the same output when called multiple times with the same input.

 ### componentDidMount()

-This method is the one that you will use to perform API calls, process operations on the DOM.
+This method is the one that you will use to perform API calls, or process operations on the DOM.

 ## Updating